bob-dawson/PromptEngine/README.md

 ## Runtime Validation

-Validate templates at runtime or in CI/CD using the unified `PromptEngine` package:
+Validate templates at runtime or in CI/CD using the `PromptEngine` package:

 ```csharp
 using PromptEngine.Core.Runtime;